Elijah5399/AngelHack/README.md

-It is 10.45pm and i just figured out how to connect to the database It is 10.54pm and i just got the authentication to work!! :D It is 11.34pm and i just configured the sql table to accommodate SHA256 salts
+It is 10.45pm and i just figured out how to connect to the database It is 10.54pm and i just got the authentication to work!! :D It is 11.34pm and i just configured the sql table to accommodate SHA256 salts It is 12.09am and i just managed to get registration to insert entries into the cloud sql server :D

 IMPT SQL COMMANDS
 USE {database name}